k-talo/double-press.el/README.md

 When a key is defined with `double-press`, Emacs must briefly wait after the first press to see if a second one is coming.
 Because of this brief, built-in delay, **I strongly recommend *not* assigning `double-press` to keys that are often pressed in rapid succession.**

-For example, binding this to letters, numbers, or common movement keys like `C-f` and `C-b` will likely feel sluggish and annoying.
+For example, binding this to letters, numbers, or common movement keys like `C-f`, `C-b`, `C-a`, `C-e`, `C-n`, and `C-p` will likely feel sluggish and annoying.

 Instead, `double-press.el` is most effective when used with keys that are typically pressed in isolation, especially those combined with modifier keys like `Ctrl` or `Alt`.

+---

+## Why a Personal Prefix?

+- Less finger travel: one comfortable key plus a short mnemonic letter.
+- Lower memory load: keep related actions under one place you remember.
+- Zero disruption: single‑press keeps the original behavior intact.
+- Discoverability: press `C-h`/`<f1>` inside the prefix to see all options.

+A common pattern is to keep the original action on single‑press and open a small, personal prefix on double‑press.
+For example, keep copy on `M-w`, and put window commands under `M-w M-w`.

+See more patterns in [More Examples](docs/EXAMPLES.md).

 ---